-The user can navigate easily across the cube by adding, moving or changing the order of dimensions and measures in the columns and rows boxes.
-The OLAP Client offers sophisticated filtering capabilities, allowing the user pre-select a set of values for one or more members of the dimensions.
+The user can easily navigate across the cube by adding, moving or altering the order of dimensions and measurements in the rows and columns.
+The OLAP client offers sophisticated filtering capabilities, allowing the user to preselect a set of values for one or more members of a dimension.

-The tool includes powerful graphical capabilities.
-It gives business users the tools and flexibility to dynamically obtain reports and graphics on a highly interactive and easy to use mobile interface.
-Some types of supported graphics are:
+The tool includes powerful graphing capabilities.
+It gives business users the tools and flexibility to dynamically obtain reports and graphics on a highly-interactive, easy-to-use mobile interface.
+Types of supported graphs and charts include:

-It also includes capabilities for Geographical Analysis.
-Generally, most data has a component which makes references to a place: an address, a post code, a census, a region, a country, a GPS coordinate, etc. The geospatial maps allow the visualization, analysis and management of data with a geographical component.
-With Axional DBOLAP users can create maps which will help them to visualize patterns, tendencies or exceptions in its data.
+Axional OLAP also includes geospatial analysis capabilities.
+Generally, most data has a component which makes reference to a place: an address, post code, region, country, set of GPS coordinates, etc. Geospatial mapping makes the visualization, analysis and management of data with a geographical component possible.
+With Axional DBOLAP, users can create maps which will help visualize data patterns, trends, or exceptions.

 - Multilayer maps

 - Heat maps, including clustering capabilities when zooming in or out